-2014 (Crew): Has made 24 appearances -- all starts -- at central midfield ... recorded a full 90 minutes in the 2014 Season Opener on the road against D.C.
-United (March 8) and has started every match since ... notched a season-high four shots and two shots on goal at Colorado (July 4) ... recorded his first assist of the season on Bernardo Anor’s opening goal against Montreal (July 19) ... notched his second assist of the campaign on Justin Meram’s tally vs. the LA Galaxy (August 16) ...
+2014 (Crew) - through matches played on September 20: Has made 28 appearances -- all starts -- at central midfield ... recorded a full 90 minutes in the 2014 Season Opener on the road against D.C.
+United (March 8) and started the Crew’s first 26 matches ... notched a season-high four shots and two shots on goal at Colorado (July 4) ... recorded his first assist of the season on Bernardo Anor’s opening goal against Montreal (July 19) ... notched his second assist of the campaign on Justin Meram’s tally vs. the LA Galaxy (August 16) ... picked-up a caution in the match at Montreal (August 30) and missed the match against Chivas USA (September 7) while serving a one-match suspension for yellow-card accumulation ... returned to the starting lineup at Houston (September 13) and continued there vs. New England (September 20) ...
 Tchani started in both of the Crew's Lamar Hunt U.S. Open Cup matches, including the Fourth Round win over Indy Eleven (June 17) and the Fifth Round defeat at Chicago (June 25).

 2013 (Crew): Tchani made 22 appearances -- including 13 starts -- in the central midfield and recorded one assist.
 He missed the match against Philadelphia (April 6) with a right adductor inflammation before making his first start of the season against D.C.
 (April 27) and seven straight starts through June 5 at Philadelphia.
 He also made a substitute appearance in the international friendly against Wigan Athletic (July 13).
 Tchani again returned to the starting lineup at Montreal (September 14) and then recorded his first assist of the season on Bernardo Anor’s goal against Chicago (September 21).
 Tchani made six consecutive starts to finish the regular-season.
 He added a start at central midfield in the 2013 Lamar Hunt U.S. Open Cup in the 2-1 loss in the Fourth Round at Chicago (June 13).
 In MLS Reserve League action, he recorded one goal and one assist in six starts.